How long does a water heater last? The answer could save you from costly breakdowns

 One of the biggest things that affect the actual lifespan of a unit is maintenance.
 Essential water heater maintenance includes knowing how often you should drain your water heater and flushing the tank accordingly, inspecting for leaks or corrosion, checking the pressure relief valve, and maintaining the proper temperature.

 Flushing the tank: 'Water heaters usually look perfect on the outside, even when they fail, but inside there is a constant buildup of sediment that comes from your water source.
 And every time your water heater tank refills, that sediment is stirred up and scours the inside of the tank and all the parts inside the unit, wearing away any protective linings and eventually the tank itself,' explains Hendrik Vandepoll, MD of Service Force Plumbing.
-'The best practice is to drain the water heater once a year, or more if there is a lot of sediment in your water, and the process is within the abilities of most homeowners.'
+'The best practice is to flush the water heater once a year, or more if there is a lot of sediment in your water, and the process is within the abilities of most homeowners.'

 Preventing corrosion: Checking and replacing the anode rod every 3 to 5 years or as needed can prevent the tank from corroding prematurely.
 This is a metal component placed inside your water heater that is designed to attract minerals and other destructive elements in the tank to help prevent corrosion.